reasonml-old/rebel/README.md

 ## For Contributors
 Bother me on IRC/Twitter/issues/etc. for specific details.

+- Do the previous sections' installs up until (including) yojson
 - `git clone` this repo
 - `npm install`
 - `jenga`